Is Unisium Right for You?

 Can I use Unisium before university?

 Yes.
-Unisium is predominantly designed around university-level physics and math, but it also works for advanced high school students who are ready to work seriously.
-If you’re pushing into harder material and want to see whether you enjoy the kind of thinking real physics and math require, Unisium is a good test.
+Unisium is built for serious physics and math learning, from foundations like algebra and functions to university-level material.
+It also works for advanced high school students who are ready to work seriously.
+If you’re pushing into harder material and want to see whether you enjoy the kind of thinking physics and math require, Unisium is a good test.

 Can I use Unisium if I mostly hate studying?